On the $\mathcal{D}^+_J$ operator on higher-dimensional almost K\"{a}hler manifolds: Introduction

 6pt

-An alternative extension of Yau's Theorem arises when $J$ is a non-integrable almost complex structure.
+An alternative extension of Yau's Theorem arises in the case where $J$ is a non-integrable almost complex structure.
 Recall that an almost complex structure $J$ is said to be tamed by a symplectic form $\omega$ if the bilinear form $\omega(\cdot, J \cdot)$ is positive definite.
-The structure $J$ is called compatible (or calibrated) with $\omega$ if the bilinear form is also symmetric, that is, if $\omega(\cdot,J\cdot) > 0$ and $\omega(J\cdot,J\cdot) = \omega(\cdot,\cdot)$ (cf. McDuff-Salamon \cite{MS}).
-In the 1990s, Gromov posed the following problem to P. Delano\"{e} \cite{Dela}.
-Let $(M,\omega)$ be a closed symplectic manifold, $J$ an almost complex structure compatible with $\omega$, and $F\in C^\infty(M)$ satisfying
+The structure $J$ is termed compatible (or calibrated) with $\omega$ when the same bilinear form is symmetric, that is, when $\omega(\cdot, J \cdot) > 0$ and $\omega(J \cdot, J \cdot) = \omega(\cdot, \cdot)$ (cf. McDuff-Salamon \cite{MS}).
+In the 1990s, Gromov posed the following problem to P. Delano\"{e} \cite{Dela}: Let $(M^{2n}, \omega)$ be a closed symplectic manifold, $J$ an almost complex structure compatible with $\omega$, and $F$ a smooth function on $M^{2n}$ such that